intrinio/ruby-sdk/docs/StockExchangeApi.md

 # **get_stock_exchange_by_id**
 > StockExchange get_stock_exchange_by_id(identifier)

+Lookup Stock Exchange

-Get Stock Exchange by ID
+Returns the Stock Exchange with the given `identifier`

 ### Example
 ```ruby